In a first, delegates at UN climate talks agree to transition away from planet-warming fossil fuels

 In a press conference, Kerry called it “a clear unambiguous message on one of the most complicated issues that we face.”
 He said the United States wanted stronger language, but it was too much “of a steep climb” to get from 195 nations.

-He said that “there were times in the last 48 hours were some of us thought this could fail.”
+He said “there were times in the last 48 hours where some of us thought this could fail.”
 But “we stayed at it.
 People showed good faith.
 People stepped up.”

+U.S. President Joe Biden called it “one significant step closer” to keeping the 1.5 degree goal within reach, but said it depends on countries doing more “to build a safer, more hopeful future for our children.”

-The deal says that the transition would be done in a way that gets the world to net zero greenhouse gas emissions in 2050 and carbon pollution to peak by the year 2025, but gives wiggle room to individual nations like China to peak later.
+The deal says that the transition would be done in a way that gets the world to net zero greenhouse gas emissions — where emissions entering the atmosphere are balanced by those removed — in 2050, and carbon pollution to peak by the year 2025, but gives wiggle room to individual nations like China to peak later.

-It was the third version presented in about two weeks and the word “oil” does not appear anywhere in the 21-page document, but “fossil fuels” appears twice.
+It was the third version presented in about two weeks and the word “oil” does not appear anywhere in the 21-page document.
+“Fossil fuels” appears twice.

 Former U.S. Vice President Al Gore, a Nobel Peace Prize winning climate activist, said while it is an important milestone “to finally recognize that the climate crisis is at its heart a fossil fuel crisis,” he called the deal “the bare minimum” with “half measures and loopholes.”